Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

-Hence, from \cref{lemma-hall} we have that there exists a mapping from $A_T$ to $A_S$ such that every part of every candidate $c$ is mapped to $n$ coins and to each coin at most one candidate is mapped.

-Now the payment function is constructed as follows: for every voter $i\in S$ and candidate $c \in T$, if exactly $q$ coins of $i$ are mapped with some parts of $c$, then $p_i(c) = \nicefrac{q}{d\cdot n}$.
-It is straightforward to check that such a payment function satisfies conditions (C1)--(C4) for $b=1$, which completes the proof. \end{proof}
+Hence, by Hall's theorem, there is a one-to-one mapping between coins and pieces.
+This allows us to construct payment functions as follows: For every voter $i\in S$ and candidate $c \in T$, if exactly $q$ coins of $i$ are mapped to some parts of $c$, then $p_i(c) = q$.
+It is straightforward to check that such a payment function satisfies conditions (C1)--(C4) for $b'=b$, which completes the proof. \end{proof}

 Finally, we can state the main result of this subsection.